Skip to content

 Finally, scaling test automation gets complex as test suites grow.
 Utilizing tools that support parallel execution and cloud-based environments can help teams manage the expansion of their test efforts efficiently without compromising on speed.

-Using Test Automation To Achieve 100% QA Coverage in 90 Days
+Achieving 100% QA Coverage in 90 Days with Test Automation

 SymTrain, an AI-powered training platform, needed to address the growing complexity of its QA requirements, especially as its user base expanded.
 Managing a system built on eight microservices made thorough testing a challenge, particularly when automating audio inputs for their simulations.
 Within 90 days, SymTrain transitioned from manual to automated testing, covering 652 critical tests and achieving 100% QA coverage.
 This allowed SymTrain's QA team to focus on higher-value strategic initiatives while maintaining the platform's quality, even as it scaled.